|NASA | Government | International | Portals|

 NASA Earth Observing System Data Information System (EOSDIS)

 The GCMD provides data set and service descriptions for all of NASA's EOSDIS publically available data/service holdings.
-Users can link directly to the Earth Observing System (EOS) Clearinghouse (ECHO) or to data and services held at the EOSDIS Data Centers from the data set or services descriptions.
+Users can access data and services held at the EOSDIS Data Centers from the data set or services descriptions.

-The GCMD is very active within the ESIP community and regularly attends the summer and fall meetings.
-The GCMD has provided a customized ESIP data portal and ESIP services portal to search for data and services holdings from ESIP members.
-In addition, GCMD staff members participate in the following committees: (1) Information Technology and Interoperability; (2) Products and Services; and (3) Preservation and Stewardship.
+The GCMD is very active within the ESIP community and regularly attends the summer and winter meetings.
+The GCMD has provided a customized ESIP data portal to search for data and services holdings from ESIP members.
+In addition, GCMD staff members participate in the following committees: (1) Documentation and (2) Semantic Technology.

 U.S. Government Federal Agency Collaborations